When buying off-the-plan, there are some key factors that you should consider

 Some tips to help you when buying off-the-plan

-• Have your contract reviewed for any unreasonable terms and conditions.
-For example, some contracts for developers include provisions such as the Purchaser being responsible for rates from the day of sale (rather than settlement), land tax being paid on a multiple holding / proportional basis rather than a single-holding basis, service and utility connection or metre charge adjustments, prohibiting voting at an owners corporation meeting and more.
+- Have your contract reviewed for any unreasonable terms and conditions.
+For example, some contracts for developers include provisions such as the Purchaser being responsible for rates from the day of sale (rather than settlement), service and utility connection or metre charge adjustments, prohibiting voting at an owners corporation meeting and more.

 At Burke Lawyers, our property lawyers have a depth of experience in dealing with purchasers who buy property off-the-plan and, we also work extensively with property developers.
-This means that we have the expertise to advise purchasers and developers because we understand developments, from both sides.
+This means that we have the expertise to provide the best advice to purchasers and developers because we understand developments, from both sides.

-If you require any assistance with your Off-the-plan purchase or sale contact us today on +61 3 9822 8588.
+If you require any assistance with your Off-the-plan purchase or sale please contact our property lawyers on +61 3 9822 8588 or email HERE